TUDjose/ABM-Grp5/README.md

 To run the model, run the following command in the terminal, where the parameters are:
 - p: polarization parameter
 - n: number of households
+- plot: whether to plot the model or not
 ```bash
 python -m run -p 0.6 -n 100 -plot
 ```